NicholeKing/PhotoshopScripts/README.md

-# PhotoShopScripts
+# PhotoshopScripts
-A library of scripts I've written to streamline my processes in Photoshop, more to come
+A library of scripts I've written to streamline my processes in Photoshop -- more to come as I get ideas
 ## Adding the Script to Your Photoshop
 ### Windows
-Copy the .js or .jsx file you want to add to your Scripts.
+Copy the .js file you want to add to Photoshop.
+(Also accepts .jsx files.)

-Navigate to your Program Files folder on your computer and find the Photoshop folder.
+Navigate to your Program Files folder on your computer (go to This PC and select the proper drive, probably the C-drive) and find the Photoshop folder.
+(Should be inside an Adobe folder.)

 Navigate into the Presets folder > go into the Scripts folder > paste the file in (you will need to give permission).